 Property surveys begin with an examination of legal descriptions for the land being examined, as well as its history.
-Your surveyor will review local databases to analyze the history of the deed and title.
+Your land surveyor will review local databases to analyze the history of the deed and title.
 The title search ensures there are no discrepancies about who owns the land.

 A property survey also covers rights-of-way, easements, and other details.
 These are items that describe how to use common yards or driveways, as well as whether your neighbour has the right of way to the street or alleyway between your homes.
 A title search would also disclose any restrictive covenants attached to the title.